Now Up To 80% OFF

 While there are acceptable scenarios to force push, they represent exceptions to the norm.
 Force pushing should not become a normal part of your workflow because of the potential it has to drastically alter your remote repository, which can cause major problems for you and your team.

-Short looping video depicts a force push using the GUI in GitKraken Client
+Short looping video depicts a force push using the GUI in GitKraken Desktop

-Force push using the GUI in GitKraken Client
+Force push using the GUI in GitKraken Desktop

-Using Git push force is just as easy in GitKraken Client’s CLI.
+Using Git push force is just as easy in GitKraken Desktop’s CLI.
 Navigate to the Terminal Tab in the top toolbar.
 Click into the terminal and type git push –force.

-Short looping video depicts a force push using the CLI in GitKraken Client
+Short looping video depicts a force push using the CLI in GitKraken Desktop

-Force push using the terminal in GitKraken Client
+Force push using the terminal in GitKraken Desktop

 Force Push with Lease